 9 Things to do During a Weekend in Dallas-Fort Worth

 We wanted to take a family trip together before my husband’s deployment.
-And since I couldn’t convince my husband to go camping, we hit up the nearest city that we hadn’t been to yet – Dallas-Fort Worth.
+Since I couldn’t convince my family to go camping, we headed to Dallas-Fort Worth to mark things off of our Fort Cavazos and Texas Bucket List!

-My mom, niece, and aunt ended up flying out last minute and meeting us there, so they could see him one more time before he left.
-And even though it was a kind of spur-of-the-moment trip, we had the BEST time!
+My mom, niece, and aunt flew out last minute to meet us there, so they could see him one more time before he left.
+Even though it was a kind of spur-of-the-moment trip, we had the BEST time!

-Here are some fun things to do in Dallas-Fort Worth!
+Here are some fun things to do on a weekend in Dallas-Fort Worth!

 South Fork Ranch Tour